Emergency Operations UPPS No. 05.04.03

-01.01 This UPPS outlines the actions required for assembling university resources for use in disaster management.
+01.01 This policy outlines the actions required for assembling university resources for use in disaster management.

-a.
-To establish official policy for operating university facilities, using university resources and deploying university personnel during emergencies; and
+a. establishes official policy for operating university facilities, using university resources, and deploying university personnel during emergencies; and

-b.
-To outline procedure for assembling university resources for use in disaster management.
+b. outlines procedures for assembling university resources for use in disaster management.

 02.02 Homeland Security Presidential Directive 5 (HSPD-5) states that the management of domestic incidents calls for the establishment of a single, comprehensive National Incident Management System (NIMS).

-03. COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT COMMITTEE AND DESIGNATED ALTERNATES
+03. COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT (EM) COMMITTEE AND DESIGNATED ALTERNATES

-03.01 A standing committee, appointed yearly on September 1 by the university president and chaired by the director of University Police, will develop and review the university's Emergency Management Plan for implementation during natural or man-made disasters.
+03.01 A standing committee, appointed annually on September 1 by the university president and chaired by the director of University Police (UPD), will develop and review the university's Emergency Management Plan for implementation during natural or man-made disasters.